michaelmarty/UniDec/readme.md

 Added Smashing (Ctrl+Double Right Click) to UCD.

 Fixed deep bugs with HDF5 in C code by going back to 1.12.0.
 Reverted C code back to without _s functions for Mac and Linux compatibility.
+Fixed bugs with report generator.

 v.5.1.0